When the Fern Blooms: History

 The premiere of a fully staged version was held at the Lviv National Opera in December 2017.
 More than 400 participants were involved in the production.
 The choir consisted of 80 artists.
 According to Vasyl Vovkun, this staging of the opera was held in honour of artist Eugene Lysyk, who was the scenographer of the banned production from the 1970s.
 Now this production has become a constant repertoire of the theatre.

-During the 2022 Russian invasion of Ukraine, Nina Matviyenko's performance of Yevhen Stankovych’s opera-ballet When the Fern Blooms, which had originally premiered in 2017 and stated as 'banned' during the Soviet era, live-streamed by the Lviv National Opera was re-released online.
+During the 2022 Russian invasion of Ukraine, Nina Matviyenko's performance of Yevhen Stankovych’s opera-ballet When the Fern Blooms, which had originally premiered in 2017, having been described as 'banned' during the Soviet era, and had been live-streamed by the Lviv National Opera, was re-released online.